majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module3/lab1.rst

     }
     EOF

-.. note:: Restart the Nginx daemon for these changes to take effect (``sudo systemctl restart nginx``)
+.. note:: Restart the NGINX daemon for these changes to take effect (``sudo systemctl restart nginx``)

+An NGINX Plus node will only discover other nodes and start sending updates when it first starts.
 This configuration defines a TCP listener to be used for ``zone_sync``.
 Nginx Plus instances included in the cluster are defined with ``zone_sync_server`` directives (or with dns via ``resolve``).